 Routine maintenance reduces the chance you'll have gas leaks or electrical problems with your furnace.
 Expert maintenance technicians thoroughly inspect your furnace to catch early signs of deterioration.

 If you smell something burning when you have just turned on your furnace, it’s probably dust.
 Dust accumulates in your system while it’s not in use.
 When you turn your furnace on for the first time, that dust may burn.
 This isn’t usually a concern.

 Musty odors are usually caused by mold.
 You should have an expert technician investigate the source of the musty smell since mold is harmful to your health.

 Prolonging the Life of Your Furnace

 With proper maintenance, gas furnaces can last 20 to 30 years.
 The average lifespan is 16 to 20 years.
-Well-maintained oil furnaces can run as long as 25 years, but they last 15 to 20 years on average.
+Well-maintained oil furnaces can run for as long as 25 years, but they last 15 to 20 years on average.
 Expect to get 18 to 25 years out of a high-quality electric furnace or 15 to 20 years out of a budget electric model.

 You can extend the lifespan of your furnace by following general maintenance and operation guidelines: Change the air filter on a monthly basis, schedule repairs at the first sign of trouble, buy the right size furnace for your home, and schedule annual tune-ups.

-Improve your home's insulation can also help your furnace last longer.
+Improving your home's insulation can also help your furnace last longer.
 The better your home is able to hold heat, the easier it is on your furnace.
 With proper insulation, your heating system won't have to run as much to maintain a comfortable temperature.